seroujk/seroujk/README.md

 - 💻 I recently completed the Software Engineering Program at Triple Ten (2025).
 - 📄 I am proficient at the MERN stack developing full stack web applications.
 - 🛒 I am currently developing custom frontend solutions for e-commerce websites and self-improvemnt web apps.
+- 🛍️ I am currently the main Shopify developer at goodr Sunglasses working on new features and UX.
 - 🤝 I am always intersted in collaborating with fellow devs on interesting projects.
 - 📫 How to reach me: seroujguidanian@gmail.com